Book Now

 Tea break and Networking

-Session 3: Towards green development
+Session 3: Asia towards green development

 A review of coal applications and perceptions of the steel making industry under the influence of environmental concerns at a global level